jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 ---
 date: 2022-03-08 10:00:47 -0500
 article_type: Article
-title: How to cope with losing someone you love
+title: Dealing with the death of a relative
 permalink: /losing-someone-you-love/
 tags:
   - building-family-relationships